What is uninsured watercraft coverage?

 What's the difference between uninsured watercraft and liability coverage?

 Uninsured watercraft coverage and liability coverage are similar in that they both help cover expenses resulting from an accident with another boat.
 However, which coverage applies depends on who is found responsible for the accident.

 Uninsured watercraft coverage helps pay for injuries people on your boat sustain from another boater who does not have insurance.
 Meanwhile, liability coverage helps pay for expenses if you, the boat insurance policyholder, accidentally damage another person's property or injure another person.
 If you are responsible for a boat accident, liability coverage can help prevent you from paying out of pocket for the resulting damage to the other person's property or their related medical expenses.

 What if I don't have boat insurance?

-Boat insurance typically is not legally required like auto insurance, but owning a boat when you have no insurance is similar to driving a car when you are uninsured.
+Boat insurance typically is not legally required like auto insurance but owning a boat when you have no insurance is like driving a car when you are uninsured.
 If you cause an accident, you may risk having to pay for damage to another boat or someone else's medical expenses out of your own pocket.
 But if you have liability coverage, which available on a typical boat insurance policy, it may help pay for those types of unexpected costs, the Insurance Information Institute (III) says.

 In addition, boat insurance usually helps protect your boat from additional risks, such as theft, fire and vandalism, according to the III.
 The property coverage on a boat insurance policy helps pay to replace your boat if it is stolen, for example, but without insurance, you'd need to purchase a new one on your own.